cabforum/smime/SBR.md

 If the signing key is P-384, the signature MUST use ECDSA with SHA-384.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040303`.

 If the signing key is P-521, the signature MUST use ECDSA with SHA-512.
 When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040304`.

+##### 7.1.3.2.3 EdDSA

+The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.

+If the signing key is Curve25519, the signature algorithm MUST be id-Ed25519 (OID: 1.3.101.112).
+When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300506032b6570`.

+If the signing key is Curve448, the signature algorithm MUST be id-Ed448 (OID: 1.3.101.113).
+When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300506032b6571`.

 ### 7.1.4  Name forms